Russian sanctions over Ukraine grow, Biden to talk to Xi

 His government says it is counting on China to help Russia withstand blows to its economy.

-President Joe Biden, who described Putin as a "murderous dictator", will make clear to China's President Xi Jinping in a call Friday that Beijing "will bear responsibility for any actions it takes to support Russia's aggression," Blinken told reporters.
+President Joe Biden, who described Putin as a "murderous dictator", will make clear to Chinese President Xi Jinping in a call Friday that China "will bear responsibility for any actions it takes to support Russia's aggression", Blinken told reporters.

 The pair are due to speak at 9 a.m.
 Eastern time (1300 GMT), the White House said.

-China has refused to condemn Russia's action in Ukraine or call it an invasion.
+China has declined to condemn Russia's action in Ukraine or call it an invasion.
 It says it recognises Ukraine's sovereignty but that Russia has legitimate security concerns that should be addressed.

-A Chinese foreign ministry official met this week with Russia's ambassador to China to exchange views on counter-terrorism and security cooperation, the Chinese foreign ministry said in a statement on Friday.
+A Chinese foreign ministry official met this week with Russia's ambassador to China to exchange views on counter-terrorism and security cooperation, the ministry said in a statement.

 SIDES FAR APART

-Tokyo and Canberra announced separate measures sanctioning Russian individuals and organisations including the state-owned arms exporter, the finance ministry and the central bank.
+Japan and Australia announced separate measures sanctioning Russian individuals and organisations, including two oligarchs with links to Australia's mining industry, as well as Russia's state-owned arms exporter, its finance ministry and central bank.

-The war has settled into a grinding pattern of sieges of cities, with Ukrainian officials reporting Russian attacks on schools, hospitals and cultural facilities.

-The United Nations human rights office in Geneva said it had recorded 2,032 civilian casualties so far in Ukraine - 780 killed and 1,252 injured.
+The U.N. human rights office in Geneva said it had recorded 2,032 civilian casualties in Ukraine - 780 killed and 1,252 injured.

 A fourth straight day of talks between Russian and Ukrainian negotiators took place on Thursday by videolink, but the Kremlin said an agreement had yet to be reached.

 Kyiv and its Western allies say Russia launched the war to subjugate a neighbour Putin calls an artificial state.
-Moscow says it is carrying out a "special operation" to disarm Ukraine.
+Russia says it is carrying out a "special operation" to disarm Ukraine.

 DIGGING FOR SURVIVORS